Swiss Miss (film): Cast

-Production
+Production notes

 The working title for Swiss Miss was "Swiss Cheese".
 Production dates for the film were from December 28, 1937 to February 26, 1938, with additional scenes shot on April 1 and 21.
 Location shooting took place at Lake Arrowhead and Stone Canyon, both in California.

 Producer Hal Roach had originally intended that the film be shot in color, but changed his mind because of the cost of doing so.
 Roach is said to have interfered during the film's editing, much to Stan Laurel's exasperation.
 Always a large creative force behind the camera, Laurel objected to Roach's removing scenes, including the addition of a bomb in the composer's piano, where the tapping of a particular key would set it off.
 A drunken Stan is seen touching the piano keys during the piano delivery sequence involving the gorilla; Laurel initially thought the inclusion of the bomb would give the scene more power.
 A musical number in the cheese shop was also removed; only a few lyrics remain in the film.
 Roach also filled-in when director John G. Blystone was ill, although little of the footage he shot ended up in the final film.

 The additional scenes which were shot in April were directed by Sidney Van Keuren, the film's associate producer.